harshattray/seat-layout-plug/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0.
-Distributed under the MIT License.
-See `LICENSE` file for more information (if you add one).
+See the `LICENSE` file for more details.

 ---